marcusgaspar/IoTDemos/IoTHubAndAzureMaps/README.md

 1. Click the `Confirm Selection` button.
 1. Click the `Create` button.

-### Azure Logic App - Create GeoFence Alerts
+### Create Azure Logic App - Create GeoFence Alerts
 1. Use the Azure Resource Manager (ARM) template to deploy 2 Logic Apps called: `GeoFenceEnterAlert` and `GeoFenceExitAlert`.
 Click on the link below to start the deployment.<br>
 1. After deploy it, get the Trigger endpoint URL of each one.
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmarcusgaspar%2FIoTDemos%2Fmaster%2FIoTHubAndAzureMaps%2Fdeployment%2FGeoFenceEvents-ARM.json" target="_blank">
 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a><br/>

-### Azure Maps Account - Configure GeoFence Event Grid on Azure Maps
+### Setup Azure Maps Account - Configure GeoFence Event Grid on Azure Maps
 Here we will setup 2 event subscriptions for the Azure Maps account in order to notify the geofence events to our Logic App.

 #### Geofence Entered - Event Subscription